-Figure 1-7 shows the 2000 median household income of the counties in the project study area, while Chart 1.2 (refer to page 1-18) illustrates the comparison to their respective states and the nation.
-In 2000, each county had a lower median household income than that of their respective state, as well as the United States.16 Dillon and Marlboro Counties incomes average more than \$10,000 below the median household income of South Carolina and \$15,000 below that of the national median.
-The median income of Richmond County, North Carolina was more than \$10,000
+Figure 1-7 shows the 2000 median household income of the counties in the project study area based on the U.S. Census, while Chart 1.2 illustrates the comparison to their respective states and the nation.
+In 2000, each county had a lower median household income than that of their respective state, as well as the United States.
+Dillon and Marlboro Counties incomes average more than \$10,000 below the median household income of South Carolina and \$15,000 below that of the national median.
+The median income of Richmond County, North Carolina was more than \$10,000 below the median household income of North Carolina and \$13,000 below that of the nation.
+The median income for Scotland County was approximately \$8,000 below that of North Carolina and \$10,000 below that of the national median.